pllealfunes/pllealfunes/README.md

 ### :woman_technologist: About Me :

+- 🎉 Recent;y completed Laravel Flashcards.Visit my repository below :arrow_down: to learn more about this full stack project
 - 🎉 Recent;y received a certificate for completing CS50'S Introduction to Databases with SQL.
-- 🔭 I’m currently working on Laravel Flashcards.
-Visit my repository below :arrow_down: to learn more about this full stack project.
+- 🔭 I’m currently working on rebuilding Hobbyist 2 using Next.js + TypeScript.
-- 🌱 I’m currently learning Laravel, Vue.js Composition API, Inertia.js, and Tailwind.
+- 🌱 I’m currently learning Next.js and TypeScript.
-- 📈 Would like to improve Typescript.
-- 📚 Would like to learn Python, Django, React Native, Next.js, and Nuxt.js.
+- 📚 Would like to learn Python, Django, React Native, and Nuxt.js.
 - ✅ I love using Notion to stay organized, keep track of project tasks, and save code snippets.